 Post in Threes

-Since the daily Instagram content comes from different shoots with varying styles, we decided to post photos from different shoots in rows of three.
-This creates color-blocking, which adds unity and order to the Lee Instagram grid without having to approach every photoshoot with the same lighting, styling, etc.
+Since the daily Instagram content comes from different shoots with varying styles, we decided to post photos in groups of three.
+This creates color-blocking for each row, which adds unity and order to the Lee Instagram grid without having to approach every photoshoot with the same lighting, styling, etc.